Chavis00/media-volume-fadeout/README.md

 ```

 ## Run
-This is an example to run a 30 seconds fadeout
+Here is an example of how to run a 30-second fadeout:
 ```bash
 ./fadeout -s 30
 ```
-If not -s flag, time will be 15s by default
+If the -s flag is not specified, the time will default to 15 seconds.

-Now you can add a new shortcut in your operative sistem to execute
+Now, you can add a new shortcut in your operating system to execute:

 ```bash
 ./path/to/fadeout -s {time-in-seconds}
 ```